albertodonato/query-exporter/docs/configuration.rst

   disconnect after each one.
 If not specified, defaults to ``true``.
 Setting this option to ``false`` might be useful if queries on a database are run with very long interval, to avoid holding idle connections.

-``autocommit``:
-  whether to set autocommit for the database connection.
-If not specified, defaults to ``true``.
-This should only be changed to ``false`` if specific queries require it.

-  **Note**: this option is deprecated and be removed in the next major release.
-Explicit transactions are now always used to run each query.

 ``labels``:
   an optional mapping of label names and values to tag metrics collected from each database.